aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 ```

 ## Perf testing
-As performance testing, I used Web benchmark (Speedometer 2.0) to see if the optimization was effective:
+For performance testing I used Web benchmark (Speedometer 2.0) to see if the optimization was effective:

 | | Runs / Minute |